Learn how to use the NIOSH Lifting Equation to evaluate the lifting and lowering tasks in your workplace.

-Task Description – This job task (pictured below) consists of a worker lifting compact containers full of copper component parts from the bottom shelf of storage rack with both hands directly in front of the body, and then placing on a cart for transport to the assembly line.
-For this analysis, assume that significant control of the object is required at the destination.
-The containers are of optimal design with handholds.
+This job task (pictured below) consists of a worker lifting compact containers full of copper component parts from the bottom shelf of storage rack with both hands directly in front of the body, and then placing on a cart for transport to the assembly line.
+The starting point (Origin) of this lifting task is pictured on the left, and the ending point (Destination) of the lift is pictured on the right.
+The container frequently needs to be carefully placed onto the cart at the end of the lifting task, so we determined that significant control of the object is required at the destination.
+The containers are of near optimal design with handholds.

 The horizontal distance at the origin of the lift is 15 inches and the horizontal distance at the destination of the lift is 12 inches.
 The height of the lift origin (bottom rack shelf) is 11 inches and the height of the lift at the destination (cart) is 40 inches.
 The travel distance between the origin and the destination is 29”.
 Ten degrees of asymmetric lifting is involved at the origin and no asymmetry is involved at the destination.
 The container is of optimal design with handholds; therefore coupling is defined as “good”.
 The average frequency of lifting in this manner is 2 lifts/minute over a duration of 1–2 hours per day.
 The average load lifted is 12.5 lb., and the maximum load lifted is 26 lb.
 Control of the load is required at the destination of the lift.
 Therefore, the RWL is computed at both the origin and the destination of the lift.